OXY2DEV/markview.nvim/Home.md

 >[!WARNING]
 > DO NOT GO OVERBOARD WITH LAZY LOADING.
 >
-> It's meant to prevent unused things from loading when neovim starts(which this plugin does NOT).
+> It's meant to prevent unused things from loading when Neovim starts(which this plugin does NOT).
 So, lazy loading wouldn't make much of a difference.
 However, it can sometimes cause the plugin to not load.

-#### Why don't the background colors work when neovim is transparent?
+#### Why don't the background colors work when Neovim is transparent?

 By default, the plugin looks into the background color of `Normal` or the foreground color of `Cursor` as a fallback.
 This value is used to blend the foreground color of specific hughlight groups.
 The resulting color is used as the background color.